 Public Health Schools and MPH Programs in Alabama

-The CEPH-accredited MPH program of the University of Alabama Birmingham offers seven concentrations in total, of which Environmental and Occupational Health Epidemiology, Health Behavior, Health Care Organization, Maternal and Child Health Policy and Leadership and Population Health can be completed either online or on campus.
-The school also allows qualified students to pursue a fast track and earn a degree faster.
+The CEPH-accredited MPH program at the University of Alabama, Birmingham, offers multiple MPH concentrations, including Environmental and Occupational Health, Epidemiology, Health Behavior, Health Policy and Organization, Maternal and Child Health Policy, and Leadership and Population Health, which can be completed either online or on campus.
+The school also allows qualified students to pursue a fast track and earn their degree more quickly.
 Interested students can reach out to the school for more information.
-Students in Alabama who are interested in other concentrations might consider online MPH programs in other states which may be open to them.
+Students in Alabama who are interested in other concentrations might consider online MPH programs in other states that may be open to them.

 Public Health Careers Outlook in Alabama

-The table below reflects the demand and earning potential for public health careers in Alabama, based on data provided by O*NET OnLine.
+The table below shows the demand and earning potential for public health careers in Alabama, based on data from the Bureau of Labor Statistics (May 2025).

 Biostatisticians